LukaVukovic2/JS-Quizzes/README.md

                                   		-randomized quiz questions each time playing
                                   		-your score after you finish playing Firebase Realtime Database is used to store quiz and user data.
-Registration is needed to play quiz.
+Registration is needed to create quizzes.